What Happens If I Miss My ALS Hearing?

 Acting Fast All Over Again

 The criminal justice system in our country is highly praised and admired the world over for many reasons, including that there is always something else that can be done after a verdict or ruling.
 If you miss your scheduled ALS hearing, don't throw in the towel just yet.
-Instead, get ready to take yet another initiative and contact our Richmond Hill DUI attorneys from Balbo & Gregg, Attorneys at Law, PC.
+Instead, get ready to take yet another initiative and contact our Hinesville DUI attorneys from Balbo & Gregg, Attorneys at Law, PC.
 With a lawyer's help and guidance, you may be able to land another ALS hearing before the 31st day after your arrest, albeit with some convincing.
 It all boils down to persistence and a full understanding of the law – two attributes we most certainly have.

 Call (866) 580-3089 today or fill out a free online case evaluation form right now to tell us about your case.